Tahini Date Skillet Cookie

 - Gently spray a cast-iron skillet with baking spray.
 Set aside.

-- In a large mixing bowl, combine the AP flour, baking soda, and salt.
+- In a separate mixing bowl, combine the AP flour, baking powder, and salt.
 Whisk until well combined.
 Set aside.

 - Grab a food processor and chop your dates into smaller sized pieces.
-I used about 12 dates or 3/4 cup.
+I used about 12 pitted dates.

 - Add the batter into the prepared skillet.
 And press it down using a spatula.
 You want the batter to be evenly pressed into the skillet.

-- Option to add some dark chocolate pieces to the top before baking.
+- Top with extra dark chocolate pieces to the top before baking.

 - Serve warm with dairy free ice cream or let it cool and slice it into pieces.